- AP Lang tests rhetorical analysis, argumentation, and synthesis using nonfiction texts only.

 How hard is it to get a 5 on AP Lang?

-Getting a 5 requires strong performance in both sections.
+Getting a 5 on AP Lang requires strong performance in both sections.
 Per College Board data, approximately 10–12% of test takers score a 5 in a typical year, making it one of the less common top scores across AP exams.
 The mean score of 2.79 in 2024 indicates that most students score below a 3.
 A 5 is achievable with structured essay practice, timed writing, and rubric-based feedback — but it requires consistent preparation across all three essay types, not just the one a student finds most comfortable.

 Yes, especially for the thesis and evidence-and-commentary dimensions.
 These are skill-based, not knowledge-based, and targeted feedback on actual essays produces measurable improvement quickly.
 Many students see tangible scoring gains after 3–5 focused sessions that specifically address their weakest rubric dimension.
 MEB offers same-day help and urgent support if your exam or assignment is approaching soon.